Australian High Commission

 • has not been reported lost, stolen, or cancelled.

-If you can answer yes to all the above, complete your passport renewal application (PC7) online.
+If you can answer yes to all the above, complete your PC7 Passport renewal application online.

-If you don’t meet these criteria, you’ll need to lodge your application in person by appointment only by clicking here
+If you don't meet these criteria, you'll need to lodge your application in person by appointment only or send an email to [email protected]

 Urgent Travel